skip to content

 327

-Influenza drift and epidemic size: the race between generating and escaping immunity.
+Influenza drift and epidemic size: the race between generating and escaping immunity

 MF Boni, JR Gog, V Andreasen, FB Christiansen